www.thinktwice.com About Us Tell a Friend Contact Us

 Dear Thinktwice,

 My kids attend public school here in Illinois.
 We have a great school system in our community.
-As you probably know, mumps has been reported in many mid-western states of recent.
+As you probably know, mumps has been reported in many mid-western states recently.
 At our local high school where my oldest attends, a case of mumps was recently suspected by a student's doctor.
 After a blood test came up negative, one would think the whole thing would be over, but it's not.

 My questions: Are you aware of any case law pertaining to this sort of thing?
 Are you aware of any similar cases?
-I know Iowa has had over 600 diagnosed cases of recent.
-Surely similar things are happening there.
+I know Iowa has had over 600 diagnosed cases recently.
+Surely, similar things are happening there.
 I understand many public schools have rules about vaccination exemptions which state in the case of a suspected "outbreak," unvaccinated children may be asked to stay home.
 It seems like rights were violated here, especially in light of the fact that they can't prove there was even a legitimate case of mumps diagnosed.
 Also, this restriction from school clearly comes at the end of the gestation period and seems to me to be too little, too late.

 I appreciate any thoughts you might have on this matter and thank you for your time!